christian7137/SolarCarProject/README.md

 At this point, InfluxDB and Grafana should be installed and running upon boot.
 Next, configure InfluxDB settings.
 To do this, proceed on to <b>Setting up an InfluxDB Database</b>.

 ### Setting up an InfluxDB database
 After successful installation of InfluxDB, connect to the InfluxDB command line interface and create users and databases for our needs.
-You may alternatively also use the web frontend to do so.
 The following steps will create one database `my_db` and an `admin` user as well as a `grafana` user.
 The grafana user will only be allowed to read data from `my_db`.
 Be sure to store your selected passwords.

 ```
 $ influx